abalkin/kcc/README.md

 mathematician will instantly respond with a succinct *"no, it is not"*.
-This gives and excellent hint about how to approach the rest of this document: pretend you never wrote a program in your life before, which is a simple trick to overcome the feeling that someone is trying to make you adopt a totally new way of thinking (which is, make no mistake, what this document is all about).
+This gives and excellent hint about how to approach the rest of this document: pretend you never wrote a program in your life before, which is a simple trick to overcome the feeling that someone is trying to make you adopt a totally new way of thinking (which, make no mistake, is what this document is all about, but why not give it try?)